This is the story of my great-great uncle, Aloysius Josh Pincus, the man for whom I am named.

 “Frozen!,” he yelled, “He freezes it!”

-He headed towards George Ferris 264 foot Observation Wheel.
+He headed towards George Ferris’s 264-foot tall Observation Wheel.
 Aloysius hollered as he ran.
 “He freezes it!,” he shrieked,” That’s his secret!”

-An errant piece of Orangestein’s secret ingredient had fallen from Aloysius’ hand onto the metal footrest of the gondola.
+He trailed off.
+An errant piece of Orangestein’s secret ingredient had fallen from Aloysius’s hand and landed on the metal footrest of the gondola.
 Aloysius slipped on it and plummeted to the ground, never able to finish his revelation.
 And never able to finish Orangestein.
 The Delicious Aloysius was soon forgotten and the secret of the Orange Julius remained a secret.